FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_preparing.md

     4. If the problem is still not solved, try to use a smaller amount of devices.
 Bluetooth 4.x compatible control devices typically allow connecting to 4-8 devices simultaneously.

 !!! warning
     The Oculus accompanying app uses Bluetooth for communicating with the Oculus Go headset.
-When the app is running, it tends to keep a Bluetooth connection open or automatically open a new connection when the headset appears within range.
+When the app is running, it tends to keep a Bluetooth connection open.
+Or, automatically opens a new connection when the headset appears within range.
 This can interfere with LiveSYNC when you try to connect to a channel using Bluetooth.
-The Oculus app does not provide a method for manually disconnecting and does not automatically disconnect when it is sent to background.
+The Oculus app does not provide a method for manually disconnecting.
+Also, it does not automatically disconnect when it is sent to the background.
 Thus, we recommend that you **kill the Oculus app after use to disconnect it from the headset**:

     1. Launch the recent applications menu (a.k.a task list / overview).
-How to do this depends on Android version and phone brand.
+How to do this depends on the Android version and phone brand.
 Often it is a simple square icon or an icon that resembles two rectangles overlapping each other.
 In portrait orientation, the button is located at the bottom of the screen next to the home button.

     2. Scroll through the apps until you find the Oculus app.

     3. Drag the app off the screen.
 In portrait orientation, swipe it to the right.
-When it disappears from screen it will be closed and the Bluetooth connection will be freed.
+When it disappears from the screen it will be closed and the Bluetooth connection will be freed.

 ### Presentation test